djnavarro/2021-unsw-psych-women/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This repository contins the website that the UNSW School of Psychology set up for 2021 International Women's Day: http://2021.unsw-psych-women.org
+This repository contains the website that the UNSW School of Psychology set up for 2021 International Women's Day: http://2021.unsw-psych-women.org